hessius/HFNOsplitter/status.md

 ## Status / Progress

 This is an ongoing project.
-In order to correctly prioritise we need you feedback
+In order to correctly prioritise we need your feedback.
+Please [reach out](contact.html).

 ### Finished